 Patience (Year 5) Class

 Welcome to Patience Class.
-My name is Mrs Minhas and I am the Year 5 teacher; our teaching assistants are Mrs Dudley, Mrs Bishop and Miss Flores.
+My name is Mrs Minhas and I am the Year 5 teacher; our teaching assistants are Miss Rego, Miss Flores and Mrs Woyike.

 Year 5 is an extremely important year for the children, as it is leading up to their final year at St Augustine before making the leap to secondary school.
 A key focus throughout Year 5 will be to ensure that the children take a mature and responsible approach to their education; becoming confident, organised and independent learners.
 It is also the year when all pupils will begin to consolidate, bring together and apply the knowledge that they have gained throughout the past five years.
 The skills and knowledge that they will build on this year will help to ignite their motivation to strive to reach their best, while inspiring them to grow and adapt to face the new challenges that Year 6 and secondary school will present.